TexasBastrop County

 Immediate Steps (First 24 Hours)

-• Making Phone Calls: You can make non-collect calls once booking is complete, provided you have funds in your inmate account.
-Family members cannot directly deposit cash; they must use a third-party system, VendEngine, which involves mailing money orders to a processing center in Nashville, TN, or using digital kiosks.
+• Making Phone Calls: Access to phones is granted after the booking process is complete.
+It's important to note that without funds in your inmate account, you cannot make calls to arrange for bail or vehicle recovery.
+Cash on hand at the time of arrest is deposited into this account.
+Family members cannot directly deposit cash; they must use a third-party system, VendEngine, which requires mailing money orders to a processing center in Nashville, TN, or using digital kiosks.

-• Bail Setting: Texas law mandates that you be brought before a magistrate without unnecessary delay, and no later than 48 hours after arrest, for an Article 15.17 hearing.
+• Bail: After booking, you will await magistration.
+Texas law mandates that an arrested person must be brought before a magistrate without unnecessary delay, and in no event later than 48 hours after arrest, to be informed of their rights and have bail set.
 Bastrop County generally complies with this timeline.
-Video conferencing is used for these hearings.
-This is when bail is set.
+Bail will be set during this hearing, and you can then arrange for release through a licensed bail bondsman.

 Critical Deadlines

-• ALR Hearing: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing to contest the suspension of your driver's license.
-This is separate from your criminal case.
+• Administrative License Revocation (ALR) Hearing Request: You have only 15 days from the date of your arrest to request an ALR hearing to contest the suspension of your driver's license.
+Failure to request a hearing within this timeframe results in automatic license suspension.

 DUI Enforcement in Bastrop County